Plageros/awesome-timeline-react/README.md

 1. ~~Resize events~~ - published in 0.1.8 version
 2. ~~Real time line~~ - published in 0.1.7 version
-3. Customizable prompts after hovering over an event
+3. ~~Customizable prompts after hovering over an event~~ - published in 0.1.14 version
 4. Customizable second row of the time bar
 5. Intersection observer with `display: none` property to further improve performance